Just-xx/coronavirus-poland/README.md

-# What is that?
+## What is that?
-This is polish app that shows current coronavirus confirmed/dead/recoverd cases.
+This is polish app that shows current coronavirus confirmed/dead/recoverd cases.<br />
 App is using React.js(Gatsby.js).

 ## API